vcaruso0923/nast-solar/README.md

 # React Portfolio
 ## Description

-A SPA profile page to hold some of my projects and contact information
+A SPA profile to serve as a landing page for those interested in working with Jared Nast to install solar systems in their home or other facility.

 ## Table of Contents